 Miller-Heidke’s song, Ze-e-e-e-e-e-e-e-ero Gra-a-a-a-a-a-a-avity, as she sings it, is a mix of EDM and opera.
 And it had some amazing(ly weird) staging during the national selection process: Miller-Heidke stood in giant raised dress while another woman flew around behind her on a large bendy pole.

 Who is Eliot Vassamillet?
 Turning to The Voice Belgique to source their talent once again – a strategy Belgium have used three times in the past five years – 18-year-old Eliot will be singing for his country.
-His song is expected to be released in late February.

 Who is Roko Blažević: Aged only 18, Roko is a star in the Balkans, having won Serbian singing competition Pinkove Zvezdice.
-He’s been dubbed the Croatian Michael Buble, but we can’t quite see Bubes opting for Roko’s staging during Croatia’s national selection process: he sang wearing some very, let’s say, unconvicing angel wings.
+He’s been dubbed the Croatian Michael Buble, but we can’t quite see Bubes opting for Roko’s staging during Croatia’s national selection process: he sang wearing some very, let’s say, unconvincing angel wings.

 Who is Tamta?
 Georgian singer Tamta is a big star of the Greek world after finishing a runner-up on talent show Super Idol Greece.
 She’s released several albums and was a mentor on X Factor Georgia in 2014, and X Factor Greece in 2016.

 First releasing her song name months before the actual music, Tamta finally let fans listen to her single in March.
 And it went down very well: as well as a positive reaction on Youtube, Replay is also predicted a top 10 finish by the bookies.

 Who is Lake Malawi?
 Not to be confused with the lake in Tanzania, Lake Malawi is a Czech indie pop band that formed in 2013.